Last Updated on March 10, 2021 by Grow with Bovees

 Organic compost does not contain any pesticides or herbicides and can be made from a mix of materials such as wood fibers, composted bark, etc. Organic compost is then enriched with naturally occurring nutrients, and may or not be certified organic by leading organizations.

-This type of compost can be used in several areas of your garden including containers and hanging baskets, beds, borders, and pots.
+This type of compost product can be used in several areas of your garden including containers and hanging baskets, beds, borders, and pots.
 They are available in a wide range of blends of ingredients and work well to enrich your lawn and garden with essential nutrients.

 Compost Do’s and Don’ts